lawliet89/terraform/website/docs/configuration/resources.html.md

 - `each.key` — The map key (or set member) corresponding to this instance.
 - `each.value` — The map value corresponding to this instance.
 (If a set was provided, this is the same as `each.key`.)

+The `each` object is not available within nested `provisioner` or `connection` blocks.
+To work around this, these blocks can reference resource attributes via a special `self` object.

 #### Referring to Instances